andrescabana86/javascript-algorithms-exercises/range-sum-binary-tree/README.md

-# Merge Two Binary Trees
+# Range Sum Binary Tree

 ## Problem
 * Given the root node of a binary search tree